 Credit: Flickr / Jan Smith / CC BY 2.0

-Abu Dhabi is famous for its Gold Souk with glitter all around where you’ll find whatever you’re looking for.
-With a wide variety of styles and ranges, you can find everything from the most opulent Arabic jewelry to gold ingots and contemporary western designs.
+Abu Dhabi is famous for its Gold Souk with glitter all around where you’ll find whatever ornaments you’re looking for.
+With a wide variety of styles and ranges, you can find everything from the most opulent Arabic jewellery to gold ingots and contemporary western designs.
 The rates change according to the international gold rates and are available in 18, 21, 22 or 24 carats.
-Abu Dhabi’s Madinat Zayed Shopping Centre has many jewelers to choose from including some of the Gulf’s largest venues.
+Abu Dhabi’s Madinat Zayed Shopping Centre has many jewellers to choose from.
 Remember that you can always bargain for a better price.
 Apart from the souk itself, UAE boasts some big names in jewellery at its various shopping centres such as Cartier, Chopard and Tiffany & Co.
-Regional jewelers to look out for include Damas, Pure Gold and Rivoli.
+Regional jewellers to look out for include Damas, Pure Gold and Rivoli.